Bateman

 Bateman has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified two projects likely affecting this region: Malabar Park BMX & Community Facility Redevelopment, New Women and Babies Hospital (scheduled for completion in 2023), and Murdoch Station Upgrade (commencing Q4 2021).
+AreaSearch has identified five key projects likely affecting the region: Malabar Park BMX & Community Facility Redevelopment, New Women and Babies Hospital, Murdoch Station Upgrade, and Murdoch University New Academic Building.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.